DWTechs/Winstan-plugin-express-perf.js/README.md

 ## Synopsis

-**[Winstan.js](https://github.com/DWTechs/Winstan.js)** is an Open source Winston setup wrapper library for easier logging with less code.
+**[Winstan-plugin-express-perf.js](https://github.com/DWTechs/Winstan-plugin-express-perf.js)** is an open source Express performance measurement plugin for Winstan library.

+**This plugin will log the time it took to process a request.**

-- Only 1 small dependency to check inputs variables
+- no dependency
 - Very lightweight
 - Thoroughly tested
-- Works in Javascript, Typescript
+- Works in Javascript and Typescript
 - Can be used as EcmaScrypt module
 - Written in Typescript

 ## Support

-- node: 16
+- node: 22

 This is the oldest targeted versions.
 The library should work properly on older versions of Node.js but we do not support it officially.